Impact of Dataset Properties on Membership Inference Vulnerability of Deep Transfer Learning: Empirical evaluation of MIA vulnerability and dataset properties

 \section{Empirical evaluation of MIA vulnerability and dataset properties}

-In this section, we investigate how different properties of datasets affect the MIA vulnerability.
+In this section, we investigate how different properties of datasets (shots $S$ and number of classes $C$) affect the MIA vulnerability.
 Based on our observations, we propose a method to predict the vulnerability to MIA using these properties.